consideRatio/z2jh-cost-estimator/README.md

 Binder is ideally suited for relatively short sessions.
 Binder will automatically shut down user sessions that have more than 10 minutes of inactivity.

-## Using the cost-estimator on the local machine
+## Running the cost-estimator on your local machine

 - Clone the repo and make a change